aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-ole/_index.md

 When working on presentations, you may need to replace old OLE objects with new ones.
 Or you may need to replace an unsupported OLE object with a supported one.

-title: Aspose.Slides for Android via Java allows you to set the file type for an embedded object.
+Aspose.Slides for Android via Java allows you to set the file type for an embedded object.
 This way, you get to change the OLE frame data or its extension.

 This Java shows you how to set the file type for an embedded OLE object: